How to say goodbye to the 20th century discourse on photography:

-(Full disclosure: the chapter on Icons is by Hariman and Lucaites.)
+(Full disclosure: one of the entries is by Hariman and Lucaites.)

 The 8th William A. Kern Conference on Visual Communication